drforbin/decwar/utexas/readme.md

 probably the scripts simply search through warmac.mac and pick out 'variables' that need to appear in the include for files. this can be done manually. if there's an update to warmac.mac, include for files can be manually updated. the teco scripts probably just automate this, generating the include for 'from scratch'. so it's not a 'must have'. can be done by hand. but possibly nice. and an interesting usage of teco.

 at utexas the build was done in [10,30,decwar] and then deployed to gam: which was a 'logical device name' assigned to [5,30].
-10,30 seems to have been the 'dist' account, which is 10,7 for many simh scripts. let's just accept that dist is [10,7] now, not [10,30]. it means leaving many scripts as is. here's some comments from merlyn
+10,30 seems to have been the 'dist' account, which is 10,7 for many simh scripts. let's just accept that dist is [10,7] now, not [10,30]. this allows leaving many simh scripts as is.

-    The original place where decwar was placed was 5,30 which was the GAM: ersatz device, CIS was using [1,27] was the multiplayer decwar directory.
-    Everyone would be handed off from their original hosts to that HOST and logged onto that directory.
-The CIS source is Always referencing it.

-for compuserve, create p,pn [1,27] using react, then copy DECWAR.EXE, DECWAR.GRP, DECWAR.HLP, DECWAR.NWS to its home folder to 'deploy/install' it.
-[1,27] is where decwar was deployed for compuserve. this appear in warmac line 674, search for sysppn

 # notes